 Did you know that it only takes 2 days to get a TEFL qualification so you can start teaching, living and earning abroad?

-If you’re tempted by a weekend TEFL course, here are our replies to the 5 most frequently asked questions we get asked.
+If you’re tempted by a weekend TEFL course, here are our replies to the five most frequently asked questions we get asked.

 1) A TEFL in 1 weekend?
 Is it really that simple?

 The simple answer is, yes it is.
-If you live here in the UK or Ireland or Italy a weekend TEFL is highly practical and efficient way to get TEFL qualified.
+If you live here in the UK, a weekend TEFL is highly practical and efficient way to get TEFL qualified.
 Think, you could book your course Friday, attend Saturday and Sunday and by Monday morning be TEFL qualified, ready to access the many thousands of TEFL jobs available around the world.

 There’s likely to be a weekend TEFL course on your doorstep.
-So whether you want to take your weekend TEFL in Birmingham, Bangor or Bristol or in Florence, Italy or in 28 other locations UK-wide, there is likely to be one local to you this month.
+So whether you want to take your weekend TEFL course in Birmingham, London, Plymouth or in 28 other locations UK-wide, there is likely to be one local to you this month.
 The market has really opened up in order to bring TEFL courses direct to your neighbourhood.

 2) What will I be doing on my TEFL weekend?

 Throw away all your ideas about the conventional classroom and hold onto your hats for an intense, enjoyable and interactive 2 days.
 TEFL methodology is about immersion in the language, getting students actively communicating and it is exactly the same on a TEFL weekend course!
 You won’t get long lectures in silent rows.
 You’ll get to experience TEFL methodology first hand, discuss, engage, try things out and have a go at teaching your peers, all under the guidance of an experienced EFL practitioner.
 You’ll also take away a handy reference book with the main principles outlined to compliment the day.
 By all accounts the time really flies!
 Take a look here to see what’s involved in a typical 2 day TEFL course.